GlysVenture/metamake/README.md

 # metamake

-A project setup for C/C++ projects using make and criterion.
+A project setup tool for C/C++ projects using make and criterion.

 ## Installation